act-rules/act-rules.github.io/_rules/css-orientation-lock-media-queries-b33eff.md

 #### Passed Example 2

-A page, where CSS media query styles does not lock orientation.
+A page, where CSS media query styles do not lock orientation.
 The CSS rotate transform-function value from the stylesheet is overridden to a value of 180 degrees.

 ```html
 <html lang="en">